-Difference between copyright and other intellectual property
+Difference between Copyright and other IP

 Copyright in South Africa, like in most other countries, differs from other forms of intellectual property in that it is not a right that needs to be registered (except in the USA).
 Unlike patents, trade marks or registered designs, copyright vests in the author of a work once the work is created in a material form.

-What is eligible for copyright protection?
+What is eligible for Copyright protection?

 Please contact us, should you require an updated list of Berne Convention countries.
 In addition, the work that is to enjoy copyright protection must have been reduced to a material form.
 In other words, mere ideas are not considered protectable by way of copyright.
 The author must have written down or recorded the creation in a material form for copyright to come into existence.
 As technology has progressed, the types of works eligible for copyright have expanded to include new creations which were previously unknown, such as computer programs and broadcasts.
 In terms of the South African Copyright Act (No. 98 of 1978), the following works, if original, are eligible for copyright protection:

-Each type of copyrighted work is defined specifically in the Act.
+Each type of copyright work is defined specifically in the Act.
 It isn't always easy to identify which type of "work" a creation resorts under and it may be that one work may embody different types of copyright protection.
 This is a specialized area of intellectual property law and should there be any confusion as to which type of work your creation resorts under, or you need advice on the legal use of copyrighted works, please feel free to contact us.

 The authorship of copyrighted works is frequently disputed.
 The South African Copyright Act provides very clear guidelines as to who shall be considered authors of any particular types of copyrighted works.
 The following is a summary of these guidelines:

-Exceptions to authorship of Copyrighted works in terms of the South African Copyright Act
+Exceptions to Authorship of Copyrighted works

 The author is usually regarded as the first owner of the work.
 However, there are exceptions to this.
 These include: